 Binary Dust creations have been, very gradually, incrementally, performed and presented across five continents from New Mexico to Antarctica, from Hong Kong to Latvia, over 30 years so far.

-I’m curious now what language we’ll be using to describe music in the years ahead.
+I’m curious what language we’ll be using to describe all of this in the years to come.

-It is a project without end and, by design, and because life also happens, will take time, space and energy.
+For me, this is a project without end and, by design and, because life also happens, will take time, space and energy.
+More soon/later… 😉